© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pike Stones chambered long cairn is a scheduled monument protected by Historic England under reference 1009120.
 View the official record →

-Pike Stones chambered long cairn is a Neolithic burial monument located in Lancashire, dating to the fourth millennium before the present.
+Pike Stones chambered long cairn is a Neolithic burial monument located in Lancashire, England, dating to the fourth or third millennium BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009120.

 Pike Stones chambered long cairn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009120.